-Improving Our Operations for Development Impact
+Improving Operations for Country Outcomes

 The World Bank’s Environmental and Social Framework